alepulver/game-catalog-builder/docs/how-it-works.md

 Providers run in parallel at the CLI level, but each provider client itself is synchronous (no async in clients).

 Logging defaults to `INFO` with periodic progress lines (e.g. `25/958`); per-row provider “Processing …” lines are `DEBUG` (enable with `--debug`).

+## Output modes (enrich/export)

+`enrich` is deterministic and read-only with respect to your catalog: it never mutates `data/input/Games_Catalog.csv`.

+For details on metric keys, the metrics registry, and JSONL manifests, see `docs/metrics-registry.md`.

+Default outputs (recommended):

+- `enrich` writes:
+  - internal JSONL + manifests: `data/output/jsonl/*.jsonl` and `data/output/jsonl/*.manifest.json`
+- `export` writes user-facing views:
+  - CSV: `data/output/csv/*.csv`
+  - JSON: `data/output/json/*.json`
+  - JSONL view: `data/output/json/*.jsonl`

+Compatibility flags:

+- `enrich --write-csv`: also writes `data/output/Games_Enriched.csv` and `data/output/Provider_*.csv`
+  (registry-selected columns/order when JSONL is enabled).
+- `enrich --no-jsonl`: memory-only mode (no JSONL read/write; operates from CSV + provider caches).
+- `enrich --reuse-jsonl`: reuse existing provider JSONLs under `data/output/jsonl/` to skip provider calls when possible.
+  - If reuse fails due to an incompatible/old JSONL format, delete the referenced `data/output/jsonl/Provider_<provider>.jsonl` (and its `.manifest.json`) and rerun without `--reuse-jsonl` once to regenerate.
+  - Partial reuse is supported: if a provider JSONL exists but is missing some RowIds, only the missing rows are recomputed and the JSONL is rewritten.

 `Games_Enriched.csv` includes derived identity/consistency helpers such as: